 - Caution needed at creek crossings and naturally occurring lookouts.

-- Moderate fitness level with bushwalking experience and ankle-supporting footwear required.
+- Moderate fitness level required

 - Moderate level of navigation skills recommended, involving self-reliance in first aid and coping with weather hazard situations.